Abdulshakur54/basic_etl/Readme.md

 This program is a python script that performed a basic ETL

-It collected data from a CSV file
+It collects data from a mysql database

 It transformed and cleaned the data by removing and unwanted column and deleting rows with null values